Parks on the Air (POTA)

 - Park reference (e.g.,

-- Coordinates, distance and bearing from your location, and local time at the park
+- Distance and bearing from your location, local time at the park, and coordinates as trailing reference

 - Stats: total activations, attempts, and QSOs at that park